top of page

 Regular Cardio Drumming

-Every Monday 4:00 to 5:00 pm ( one class only)
+Every Monday 4:00 to 5:00 pm

 Cardio drumming combines cardio exercise and drumming to music to provide an easy but effective workout.
 Using an exercise ball, a bucket and drumsticks, cardio drumming is a fun, fast paced way to increase your heart rate, burn calories and improve your coordination.
 It even helps to improve brain function and you don't need to be a drummer to do it!
 Cardio drumming is fun, engaging and accessible to everyone.
 All fitness levels welcome!